captainaritra/Taskify/README.md

 * ☁️ Sync with backend/database for multi-device use
 * 🔍 Add search and filter functionality
 * 🌙 Dark mode support
-* ✅ Mark tasks as complete with strikethrough styling

 ---